 1 January: New Year’s Day

-Here is a list with lesser-known days in the UK that you should be considering when writing your content:
+Here is a list of lesser-known days in the UK that you should be considering when writing your content:

 5 Feb: Chinese New Year